graziavarone/EmptyTheFridge/README.md

 Not only is there the problem of **empty the fridge** for the options mentioned above, but also the problem of having **guests** at dinner and not knowing **what to cook** (especially in cases of intolerance and **vegetarianism** for example).

 So the idea is to get **several recipes through one ingredient** to resolve the problems cited previously.
-In particular, will be received **5 recipes with the ingredient indicate**d.
-If some of these 5 recipes are vegetarian, then it will be send an **email indicates only the vegetarian recipes** (so we know faster what are the recipes suitable for eventual vegetarian guests).
+In particular, will be received **5 recipes with the ingredient indicated**.
+If some of these 5 recipes are vegetarian, then it will be sent an **email indicates only the vegetarian recipes** (so we know faster what are the recipes suitable for eventual vegetarian guests).

 All the recipes are obtained through **Spoonacular API** (https://spoonacular.com/food-api).